openmobilityfoundation/mobility-data-specification/geography/README.md

 The following information applies to all `geography` API endpoints.

-Note that in MDS 1.0.0 Geography was defined as an endpoint in the [`policy`](/policy#geography) API.
+_Note that in MDS 1.0.0 Geography was defined as an endpoint within the [`policy`](/policy#geography) API.
 For the MDS 1.1.0 minor release, that endpoint is still valid to use in all existing cases, though it will likely be phased out in the next major release.
-This new `geography` endpoint is an optional way to reference geographies throughout MDS.
+This new `geography` endpoint is an optional way to reference geographies throughout MDS._

 ### Versioning